paytabscom/paytabs-drupal-commerce/README.md

 INTRODUCTION
 ------------
-This project integrates PayTabs online payments into the Drupal Commerce payment and checkout systems.
+This project integrates ClickPay online payments into the Drupal Commerce payment and checkout systems.

 REQUIREMENTS